ncsa/Delta_doc/docs/source/debug_perf/index.rst

     :alt: import profile session
     :width: 1000px

 The summary view gives a high-level overview of how time was spent.
-This is the tbp time-based-profile summary.
+This is the time-based-profile (tbp) summary.

 ..  image:: ../aux_pages/images/amduprof/02_uprof_summary.png
     :alt: summary view